ibexa/documentation-developer/docs/updating/4_update_1.13.md

 mysql -u <username> -p <password> <database_name> < vendor/ezsystems/ezpublish-kernel/data/update/mysql/dbupdate-6.7.0-to-6.8.0.sql
 ```

-## Folder for form-uploaded files
+### Changes to form-uploaded files

 To complete this step you have to [dump assets](6_dump_assets.md) first.

-Since v1.8 you can add a File field to the Form block on a Landing Page.
+Since v1.8.0 you can add a File field to the Form block on a Landing Page.
 Files uploaded through such a form will be automatically placed in a specific folder in the repository.

-If you are upgrading to v1.8 you need to create this folder and assign it to a new specific Section.
+If you are upgrading to v1.8+ you need to create this folder and assign it to a new specific Section.
 Then, add them in the config (for example, in `app/config/default_parameters.yml`, depending on how your configuration is set up):

 ``` bash